aisthesis/investor-bot/predictors/linreg/11/README.md

 -   Centered and normalized
 -   Content:
     -   Growth
+    -   Natural log of growth.
     -   Relative volume.
 Measured against average of last 252 sessions.
-    -   SMA growth.
-Last 20 sessions.
+    -   SMA growth: 20 and 50 sessions
     -   EMA growth.
 Span of 20 sessions.
     -   Volatility of growth.
 Window of 20 sessions.
-    -   Natural log of growth.

 `ln` of growth is usually used instead of growth.
 On big moves, this will exaggerate downswings and understate upswings.